spreadsLow RiskBearish

 Tips & Best Practices

-• 1Set the short put at your price target — where you expect the stock to land.
+• 1Set the short (lower) put strike at your realistic price target — the level you expect the stock to reach, not the level you hope for in a worst case.

 See it in action